-Compensation Mix.
-Our compensation committee reviews all components of the compensation payable to our NEOs, including base salaries, cash incentive awards and long-term equity compensation.
+Our compensation committee reviews all components of the compensation Compensation Mix. payable to our NEOs, including base salaries, cash incentive awards and long-term equity compensation.
 Our compensation committee generally increases target incentive award levels for an NEO as such officer's responsibilities within our organization increase, thereby more heavily weighting the performance-based elements of compensation for our most senior executives who are more likely to have a strong and direct impact in achieving strategic and financial goals that are most likely to affect shareholder value.
 Our compensation committee believes that the best interests of our shareholders are served by tying pay to performance and subjecting a meaningful proportion of our NEOs' total compensation to the achievement of company and/or operating group goals.
-Consistent with this philosophy, and after assessing market practices, our compensation committee has focused in recent years on increasing performance-based compensation elements as a percentage of the total target compensation for Thomas C. Chubb III and our other NEOs.
+Consistent with this philosophy, and after assessing market practices, our compensation committee has focused in recent years on increasing performance-based compensation elements as a percentage of the total target compensation for our Chief Executive Officer.
 When approving the total target compensation of our NEOs, our compensation committee takes into consideration the allocation of the total compensation to base salary, short-term incentive compensation and long-term equity compensation (including the allocation between service-based and performance-based equity compensation awards).

 We have four primary elements of direct compensation for our NEOs, which are described in further detail below: base salary; short-term/annual (cash) incentive compensation; performance-based long-term equity awards; and service-based long-term equity awards.
-The charts below illustrate the proportion of the total target direct compensation of our CEO and of our other NEOs as a group which is "at risk" compensation tied to our company's performance:
+The charts below illustrate the proportion of the total target direct compensation, approved for fiscal 2023, of our Chief Executive Officer and of our other NEOs as a group which is "at risk" compensation tied to our company's performance: